Menu

 New York Asbestos Laws & Regulations

-In addition to the federal laws that apply to asbestos use and abatement, New York also has its own specific laws and regulations regarding handling asbestos and asbestos litigation.
+New York follows federal laws for asbestos use and abatement.
+The state also has its own specific asbestos laws and regulations.
+Some of these laws apply to asbestos management and others to asbestos litigation.

 New York Laws Affecting Asbestos Litigation

-New York state and particular cities in the state have enacted laws that impact asbestos-related claims.
-These laws can help New York courts manage the high amount of cases with inactive dockets, case management orders and more.
+New York state and some of its cities have laws and procedures that impact asbestos-related lawsuits.
+The purpose of these laws is to help New York courts manage the high number of cases it handles and to have judges experienced in asbestos litigation oversee cases.

-• Case management orders: Other New York courts also follow case management orders.
-This law establishes scheduling and procedures for filing claims to expedite the process.
-This can also allow courts to group similar cases to expedite proceedings.
+• Case Management Orders (CMOs): Various New York courts follow CMOs.
+These CMOs establish scheduling and other procedures to expedite the filing process.
+A CMO may also allow courts to group similar cases to process them faster.

 Find Mesothelioma Doctors, Lawyers and Asbestos Exposure Sites Near You